metrorailings/OwlBlog/content/posts/week-5-insights.md

 This Raiders defense is too funny at falling for the Chiefs' misdirection plays.

 Raiders defensive line simply not getting it done.
 Their defensive ends in particular playing a special brand of pathetic football.

+It took a quarter, but Carr has finally settled into a groove and connected on some nice throws.